800 Florida Avenue, NE

 The Kendall Demonstration Elementary School and the Model Secondary School for the Deaf are the demonstration schools of the Laurent Clerc National Deaf Education Center at Gallaudet University.
 Both schools are fully accredited by two organizations: The Middle States Association of Colleges and Schools (MSA), and the Conference of Educational Administrators of the Schools and Programs for the Deaf (CEASD).

 Gallaudet welcomes tax-deductible contributions from individuals, businesses, foundations, and organizations in support of University initiatives and priorities, including scholarships, program enhancements and development, and renovation projects.
-Please visit the Development Office website (giving.gallaudet.edu) for more information about philanthropic support for Gallaudet, including opportunities to make a gift in memory or in honor of a loved one.
+For more information about philanthropic support for Gallaudet, including opportunities to make a gift in memory or in honor of a loved one, please visit the Development Office website at www.gallaudet.edu/giving.

 Since 2012, Gallaudet has constructed two new residence halls and renovated 12 buildings.
 In 2013, the District of Columbia's Zoning Commission approved the Gallaudet University 2022 Campus Plan, the university's vision for campus development for 2012 to 2022.